elementor/elementor/docs/content/controls/README.md

 ]
 ```

-Each multiple control is inherited from the abstract class `Control_Base_Multiple`, that inherits from the `Control_Base` class.
+Each multiple control is inherited from the abstract class `Control_Base_Multiple`, that inherits from the `Base_Control` class.

 ### Adding a control to an element
 To learn how to add a control to an element, go to the next part: [Controls and the Editor](controls-and-the-editor.md).